15 Of The Most Unique Accommodations In Serbia: The Coolest Hotels, Apartments, Airbnbs, and More!

 Belgrade

-Prefer something a little more private?
-Then this floating house (splav) is another fantastic choice!
+Prefer something a little chill, a little secluded, and still in the city?
+Then this floating house (splav) is a fantastic choice!

 Sagando is located a few kilometers from the center of Belgrade and features a super spacious terrace (check out that hammock!), kitchenette, and floor to ceiling views of the Sava River.